5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 **NOTE**: The `XX` stands for the number of the Layout-ID.
 More about that later.

 ## II.
-(Plenty of) Prep work
+Prep work (plenty)
 Creating a Layout-ID for AppleALC is possibly one of the most challenging tasks for "regular" hackintosh users who are not programmers (me included).
-It's not only challenging and time demanding, is confusing and requires a lot of tools and prep.
+It's not only challenging and time consuming, it's also confusing and requires a lot of tools and prep work.
 So let's get it out the way right away.

 ### Obtaining an Audio CODEC dump in Linux
 Why Linux?
 Unfortunately, Codec dumps obtained with Clover/OpenCore can't be processed by the tools required to convert and visualize the data inside the Codec dump.
 Codec dumps created in Linux, however, can be processed by these tools just fine.